PURPOSE AND SAFETY SUMMARY

 This summary provides basic information about Taltz and is not comprehensive.
 Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your doctor.
 Be sure to talk to your doctor or other healthcare provider about Taltz and how to take it.
 Your doctor is the best person to help you decide if Taltz is right for you.

-Taltz® is a registered trademark owned or licensed by Eli Lilly and Company, its subsidiaries and affiliates.
+Taltz® is a registered trademark owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.

 IX CON BS 29MAY2020